Travel Care and Support Service – Home to School Travel

 How to Apply

 All parents or carers wishing to apply for home to school travel assistance must complete the home to school travel assistance application form at least 14 days in advance of their child or young person's expected start date at school.
+For Phase transfers applications, forms must be submitted by 01.06.2023 in order for transport to be arranged for September.

 Once an online application form has been submitted it will be assessed by the Travel Care Coordinator who is a part of the Special Educational Needs (SEN Team) and is responsible for processing applications and determining eligibility based upon the published Home to School Travel Assistance Policy.
 Please be aware that applications may take up to 14 working days to be processed and that you will be notified in writing of the outcome.